FIT3155 DL-Distance Pattern Matching Assignment: Suffix Tree Implementation for Multi-Text Approximate Search

 Run your program.

-Output of the program1.py
+Output of the program1.py is shown below.

-The same procedure can be carried out to run the program2.py
+The same procedure can be carried out to run the program2.py.